-Describing actual acoustic requirements or solutions under such a broad banner as soundproofing does have its advantages.
+Describing actual acoustic requirements or solutions under such a broad banner as soundproofing does have its advantages, but what is soundproofing exactly?.
 Who wants to write an advert or an article (other than me) covering acoustic principles including sound reduction, sound transmission, noise break-out/in and reverberation when it can be summed up in one word?

 Soundproofing is not a term you will find in many textbooks that cover the topic of Acoustics.
 However, look online at numerous websites, blogs, and other sources and it becomes clear that you are more likely to see the terms ‘soundproof’ or ‘soundproofing’ than other terms describing acoustic solutions.
 Why is this so?

 If we accept that these are generalised terms used to describe acoustic principles and not the actual acoustic properties we are looking to investigate or treat we can focus on what we really require from ‘soundproofing’ a room or area.

 Using building acoustics as an example, we can break this down to sound reduction (also known as transmission loss) and reverberation control, both of which are key components in a wide variety of building standards and guidance documents.